How Immigrants Can Create Their First Budget in the United States (Step-by-Step)

 If the number is negative: Your expenses exceed your income.
 This is the most important finding a budget can reveal.
 It means you are spending more than you earn, which leads to growing debt and financial stress.
 Knowing this clearly allows you to address it deliberately.

 Whatever your number is, seeing it clearly is the point.
 Many people avoid building a budget precisely because they are afraid of what it will show.
 But a difficult truth that is visible can be addressed.
-A difficult truth that remains hidden continues to cause harm.
+A difficult truth that stays hidden continues to cause harm.

-Step Six: Build in Savings as a Non-Negotiable
+Step Six: Build Savings In as a Non-Negotiable

-When you build your budget, include at minimum these two savings categories:
+Include at minimum these two savings categories:

 Emergency fund contributions.
 Until you have two to three months of essential expenses saved in an accessible account, building your emergency fund is a top priority.
 Set aside a specific monthly amount for this goal.